choiceaustralia/style-guide/docs/new-things/community/logos.md

 # Logos

-The logo must always be in PNG format.
+All logos must be in PNG format.
 Never convert to JPEG.

 ## Available Versions